Like inverting op amp, the non-inverting op amp equation is a must for us. The equation is not that different from the inverting one.

 Non-Inverting Op Amp Equation

-Another important application of the op amp is the non-inverting amplifier shown in Figure.(1).
+Another important application of the ideal op amp is the non-inverting amplifier shown in Figure.(1).

 In this case, the input voltage vi is applied directly at the non-inverting input terminal, and resistor R1 is connected between the ground and the inverting terminal.
 We are interested in the output voltage and the voltage gain.

 Application of KCL at the inverting terminal gives